THD-AI-2023/AIN-Community-Hub-WS23/README.md

 # Welcome to AIN-Community-Hub-WS23! 🌟

-Dive into the hub of AIN 2023 where students collaboratively share insights, lecture notes, and engage in vibrant discussions.
+Dive into the hub of AIN 2023 where students collaboratively share insights and engage in vibrant discussions.
 While this hub isn't a platform for homework submissions or for directly reaching out to professors, it's an invaluable space for deepening your understanding and connecting with your peers in the AI English Major program.

 ## Explore the Hub: